 How to Use the Web Site

-and all other interested people to explore our site and to make use of
+museum curators, and all other interested people are nonetheless invited to explore our website and to make use

 The main menu gives you access to the five main areas of the site: